-A short summary of a birding and sound recording trip to Oued Dahab region by The Sound Approach written by Arnoud B van den Berg:
+A summary of a birding and sound recording trip to Oued Dahab region by The Sound Approach written by Arnoud B. van den Berg:

 As there were reports of rain from Dakhla-Aousserd three months earlier, we visited the area on 10-19 December 2017 for The Sound Approach, ie, together with Killian Mullarney and with help from Mohamed Lamine Samlali.

 Since no birders had been in the region in the previous months and weeks, it was uncertain what to expect.
 We soon discovered that the rain had been very local, missing Oued Jenna and Aousserd village.
 Consequently, there was no water and hardly any bird activity around these well-known birding sites, although there were still many Cricket Warblers (Spiloptila clamans), Fulvous Babblers (Turdoides fulvus) and a higher than usual number of Spectacled Warblers (Sylvia conspicillata).

 In treeless desert 120-150 km west of Aousserd, however, a thin layer of grasses and quite a lot of larks and Cream-colored Coursers (Cursorius cursor) gave evidence of rain in recent months.
 On three visits to this area, we watched and heard a daily maximum of 20 Dunn’s Larks (Eremalauda dunni), up to 14 Thick-billed Larks (Ramphocoris clotbey), more than 200 Temminck’s Larks (Eremophila bilopha), c 200 Bar-tailed Larks (Ammomanes cinctura), a loose flock of 100 singing Greater Short-toed Larks (Calandrella brachydactyla) and up to 80, many singing, Hoopoe Larks (Alaemon alaudipes).